le0kar0ub1/LightBeam/README.md

 Kernels are built using GNU toolchain from submodules git.

-For x86 the build actually assume that your host machine is of this architecture.
+For x86 & RISCV the build actually assume that your host machine is of this architecture.
 An installer will be provided later.

 ## BUILD